NagendranGS/Wenum/README.md

     5. Open Redirection

-Wenum🌌 asks the user at each stage whether to perform the processes mentioned above or to exit.
+Wenum🐍 asks the user at each stage whether to perform the processes mentioned above or to exit.
 So that one can exit the process if the enumerated results are enough.